Sathyaraj-dev/reactjs-interview-preparation/README.md

 The render() method in React.js is responsible for returning the JSX that represents the structure and appearance of a component.
 It gets called whenever the component updates.

+**ReactJS Error: An identifier or keyword cannot immediately follow a numeric literal for this response {reponseData?.5g_features.section_heading}**

+The property 5g_features starts with a digit, which causes the issue.
+To access a property that starts with a digit, you need to use bracket notation.
+{reponseData?.['5g_features'].section_heading}